|

 The Alabama stopped showing movies in 1983 and the building reopened the following year as Bookstop after a restoration and adaptation designed by Judith Urrutia and Billy Lawrence of San Antonio.

 The most recent tenant in the Alabama space was Bookstop, which closed in 2009 after owners Barnes & Noble moved to a new store built on the site of the River Oaks Shopping Center.
-Weingarten Realty Investors, the property owner, is reportedly considering demolishing the theater's Art Deco interiors to attract a new tenant to the space.
+Weingarten Realty Investors, the property owner, demolished the screen wall and destroyed the auditorium murals in 2011 during work meant to attract a new tenant to the vacant theater space.

 above | façade, 2006